 I expect you to spend at least 6 hours each week outside of class learning content for this class.
-Use this information to find the right balance between school, work, family, and fun time.
+I expect you to spend these hours on campus with a math expert, so create your schedule accordingly.
+To be successful in college, you must find the right balance between school, work, family, and fun time.
 If you do not think you can handle the time that this class requires, you should speak to an academic adviser about taking fewer classes.